ptrbortolotti/SONATA/README.md

 ​	<img src="docs/2dmesh.png" width="800">

-Fig. 4: SONATA-CBM discretization of a generic composite UH-60A rotor blade cross-section in reference to [Rohl] to illustrate the modeling capabilities.
+Fig. 4: SONATA-CBM discretization of a generic composite UH-60A rotor blade cross-section in reference to [3] to illustrate the modeling capabilities.

 The first set of layers are grouped into Segment 0.
 The first layer that is generated is a steel erosion protection strip that ranges from coordinate 0.44 to 0.56 with a thickness of 0.82mm.
 Because of the isotropic material used, the orientation can be neglected for this layer.
 The material ID represents a reference index of an associated material database.
 The next 4 layers define the skin of the rotor blade placed in both 0°and +-45° orientation on top of each other.
 The layers Spar 1 to Spar 7 are unidirectional carbon fiber composite layers that generate a C type spar with ply drops in the leading edge region of the cross-section.
 Once the first set of layers (Segment 0) has been created, webs are introduced to the structure.
 They are defined as straight line between two positions.
 In this example the first web ranges from coordinate 0.43 to 0.57 while the second is placed behind from 0.30 to 0.70.
 The three newly generated closed curved geometries are used to repeat the layup procedure.
 During the manufacturing process this translates to a process of wrapping plies around a core.
 A core material is assigned to Segment 1 and 3 that fills up the remaining cavity.
 Segment 2 consists of four carbon fiber layers of different orientation from 0 to 1 to generate a hollow box spar.
 After the layup is defined a trim mass can be placed on top of the existing layers and will be integrated in the structure during the discretization.